yiisoft/yii2/extensions/codeception/README.md

 );
 ```

-and then just use your `ConsoleTestCase` like following:
+and then just use your `ConsoleTestCase` like the following:

 ```php